g00364787/GMIT-PROJ-52465----PROGRAMMING-FOR-DATA-ANALYSIS/README.md

  <pre>
   Student ID G00364787

+  This project was written on Jupyter Notebook  v5.0.0.
+  Jupyter Notebook is part of Python 3.6.3 |Anaconda, Inc.

   The files in this depository are as follows:

   README.md    . . . . . . . . . . . . . . . . . . .This file